Dev49net/wp-first-letter-avatar/readme.txt

 * First WP First Letter Avatar release

 == Upgrade Notice ==

+= 1.2.4 =
+This version fixes couple of small technical issues.
+No need to update unless you have experienced any problems with the plugin.

 = 1.2.3 =
 This version introduces full compatibility with bbPress and fixes some issues with avatars on user/admin bar.
 Update recommended.